kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

 <strong>Mission</strong> - How you want the world to be different with the work you're doing. <br />
 <strong>Vision</strong> - A mental picture of what it would look like if you persued that mission.
 A vision helps see what you can do to get 'there' so it's useful. <br />

-Getting stuff done isn't the same as doing the stuff. <br />

 ## Steps to make time:
 <details>
 <summary>1) <strong>Highlight</strong> - Make time (Defense)</summary><br />